Rail gauge in Australia: Extension of the gauge muddle

 South Australia first adopted this gauge in 1867 with its line from Port Wakefield to Hoyleton.
 The main reasons for choosing this were reduced cost, and the expectation that the narrow gauge would never connect to broad gauge lines.
 Overbuilt English railways were criticised.
 The Wakefield line was also envisaged as a horse-drawn tramway.

 Later narrow gauge lines went towards Broken Hill and to Oodnadatta and from Mount Gambier.
-The Port Lincoln system was always isolated by geography.
+The Port Lincoln system was always isolated by geography which went through non-paying desert.

 The Western Australian Government Railways adopted it in 1879 for its first line from Geraldton to Northampton.